Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 SPM Rotor Speed Analyzer
 ##############################

-This analyzer determines the failure speed of a given surface-mounted permanent magnet (SPM) rotor design.
+This analyzer determines the failure speed of a surface-mounted permanent magnet (SPM) rotor design.

 Model Background
 ****************

-This analyzer utilizes the **SPM Rotor Structural Analyzer** to determine the rotor internal stresses at a given range of rotational speeds.
-For determining the failure point, maximum shear stress theory (MSST) and von Mises failure criterion are used.
-To provide context, for ductile materials such as rotor shafts and rotor lamianations, von Mises failure criterion is used in evaluating failure.
-For brittle material, such as adhesives and permanent magnets, MSST failure criterion [#]_ is used.
+This analyzer utilizes the **SPM Rotor Structural Analyzer** to calculate the rotor's internal stresses over a specified range of rotational speeds.
+From this, the analyzer determines whether the rotor will fail structurally using either maximum shear stress theory (MSST) or von Mises failure criterion based on the rotor material as follows:

+* von Mises is used for ductile materials, such as rotor shafts and rotor laminations
+* MSST is used for brittle materials [#]_ , such as adhesives and permanent magnets.

 Detailed descriptions of the **SPM Rotor Structural Analyzer** can be found on the analyzer page `here <https://emach.readthedocs.io/en/latest/mechanical_analyzers/SPM_structural_analyzer.html#inputs-from-user>`_.